kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow_asset_bundles.md

 A Kedro project's configuration and data do not get included when it is packaged.
 They must be stored somewhere accessible to allow your packaged project to run.
 ```

-Your packaged Kedro project needs access to data and configuration in order to run.
+Your packaged Kedro project needs access to data and configuration to run.
 Therefore, you will need to upload your project's data  to a location accessible to Databricks.
 In this guide, we will store the data on the Databricks File System (DBFS).

 The `databricks-iris` starter contains a [catalog](../../data/data_catalog.md) that is set up to access data stored in DBFS (`<project_root>/conf/`).
 You will point your project to use configuration stored on DBFS using the `--conf-source` option when you create your job on Databricks.